Impact of Aqua Chemicals

 Shrimp Farming

-Shrimp farming systems, both semi-intensive and intensive, require a large amount of fertilizers, feeds, nutrients and organic matter.
 It affects the quality of water in ponds.
-Besides, chemicals and antibiotics also create waste in water, leading to plankton growth, stress and health risk.
-Moreover, it causes shrimp disease, turbidity and filamentous algae growth.
+Additionally, chemicals and antibiotics also generate waste in water, which can lead to plankton growth, stress, and health risks.

 Fish Farmers

 Prolonged exposure to chemicals like bleaching powder and other toxic substances can affect those working in shrimp farms.
-Chemical residues can impact the output or product quality.

 Environment

-Shrimp farms in areas with limited water can cause pollution, affecting the entire ecosystem.
-It can further lead to drinking water contamination, organic pollution causing algae growth in receiving waters, soil changes in nearby areas, growth of bacteria and fungus etc.
+It can further lead to drinking water contamination, organic pollution, causing algae growth in receiving waters, soil changes in nearby areas, growth of bacteria and fungus, etc.

 Probiotics Features

-Probiotics are helpful living microorganisms that provide many health benefits to fish in aquaculture system, when added in sufficient quantities.
-In aquaculture, the biological agents help by:
+Probiotics are beneficial living microorganisms that offer numerous health benefits to fish in aquaculture systems when added in sufficient quantities.

 • Improving water quality